Restore ordering of symbols using specified-delay shift registers

 The General Multiplexed Deinterleaver block restores the original ordering of a sequence that was interleaved using the General Multiplexed Interleaver block.

-specifies the delays for each shift register in the corresponding interleaver,
+the delays for each shift register in the corresponding

-so that the delays of the deinterleaver's shift registers are actually
+interleaver, so that the delays of the deinterleaver's shift

 This block accepts a scalar or column vector input signal, which can be real or complex.
 The output signal has the same sample time as the input signal.